 This research guide features a selection of print and online resources in the field of employee benefits law that are available to users of the Louis L. Biro Law Library.
 For each resource maintained in print, the title, author, edition, publisher, call number and location within the library are provided.
 Many of these resources are available online through one of the library’s subscription databases, such as Westlaw, Lexis, BNA, RIA or HeinOnline.
 If the resource is available through an online database, the guide often provides a link to the applicable database.

-Online resources are generally available to current JMLS students, staff and faculty.
-To access Westlaw and Lexis databases, these users will need to use their assigned passwords.
-For other databases such as BNA and RIA checkpoint, these users can access the resource using their JMLS network IDs and passwords.
-JMLS alumni and CBA members may use certain online resources, such as Westlaw, BNA, RIA and HeinOnline, at certain computer terminals within the library.
+Online resources are generally available to current JMLS students, faculty, and staff.
+To access Westlaw and Lexis databases, these users will need to use their assigned passwords For other databases such as BNA and RIA checkpoint, these users can access the resource using their JMLS network IDs and passwords JMLS alumni and CBA members may use certain online resources, such as Westlaw, BNA, RIA and HeinOnline, at certain computer terminals within the library.
 Contact a reference librarian for more information.

 This guide subdivides employee benefits law into several major components: employee benefits generally, ERISA (both primary and secondary sources), health care, compensation, retirement plans, Family and Medical Leave Act (FMLA), qualified domestic relations orders (QDROs) and litigation.
 Though this list is representative and is not intended to be exhaustive, we hope it assists our patrons in their research in this field.